Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Introduction

 \item For the StyleGAN2 prior model, we specially design a novel self-supervised training strategy that freezes a pre-trained discriminator (FreezeD) and jointly fine-tunes the generator with the codec.
 It helps our model recover high-quality face images more realistically and reasonably and maintain stability during training.

-\item To better extract few and weak texture features in low-quality images, we propose a MMRB layer, which adopts a two-branch sparse structure to extract the features of different scales and can achieve spatial interaction and aggregation of shared features through skip connections.
+\item To better extract few and weak texture features in low-quality images, we propose an MMRB layer, which adopts a two-branch sparse structure to extract the features of different scales and can achieve spatial interaction and aggregation of shared features through skip connections.

 \item Our method achieves state-of-the-art results on multiple datasets.
-It can observe that our method can tackle seriously degraded face images in diverse poses and expressions and can restore more realistic and natural facial textures. \end{itemize}
+It can be observed that our method has good generalization capability and can tackle serious face image degradation in diverse poses and expressions. \end{itemize}